 What is a PCB antenna?

 PCB antenna is a transducer converting current waves into electromagnetic (EM) waves in a high-frequency PCB.
 PCB antennas convert current in high frequency into EM waves that propagate into the air.

-As the size of the PCB antenna is designed to be very compact and smaller in size, to increase efficiency, several microstrip patches are combined to achieve desired gain from the minimized size of the antenna.
+As the size of the PCB antenna is designed to be very compact and smaller in size, to increase efficiency, several microstrip patches are combined to achieve the desired gain from the minimized size of the antenna.
 Patch size directly depends on the wavelength of the target operating frequency.

 PCB antennas mostly discussed are omnidirectional, directional, and semi-directional antennas.
 An omnidirectional antenna can transmit its signals in all directions, but a directional antenna has only a single direction where the signal is needed.
 Semi-directional is specified with a fixed angle where the signal will propagate.

 To completely understand the working of PCB antennas, one must have some knowledge of Impedance matching and resonance circuits.
 In simple terms, to achieve maximum efficiency, the source impedance and load impedance must have to be equal.

-Want to make it clear of all in one article?
+Want to make it clear all in one article?
 Well, let's learn the ABC first.

 Types of Antennas

 A high-frequency PCB is developed from antennas and PCB antennas are embedded in it.
-To understand the working of PCB antennas, one must have knowledge of different types of antennas. we will discuss them one by one below.
+To understand the workings of PCB antennas, one must know different types of antennas. we will discuss them one by one below.

 a- The Loop antenna

-The simplest type of PCB antennas is the loop antenna.
+The simplest type of PCB antenna is the loop antenna.
 Its simple closed loop of PCB board is connected with receiver or transmitter terminals.
 This antenna may look like a round or rectangular loop.
 The efficiency of this antenna depends upon the size of the loop and the copper material used in its design.
-When compared with the wavelength, the loop antennas are too much inefficient, so they are not used for transmission but can be used as receptors.
+When compared with the wavelength, the loop antennas are too inefficient, so they are not used for transmission but can be used as receptors.